croedel/MTECmqtt/README.md

 * Provide a customize list of Modbus registers which you would like to retrieve, e.g. `-r "33000,10105,11000"`
 * Request to export CSV instead of human readable (`-c`)
 * Write output to a file (`-f FILENAME`)

+### Home Assistant dashboard
+For users of Home Assistant, you can find a dashbaord with all the Inverter data in the templates directory: `hass-dashboard.yaml`.